-If we experience a "Change of Control Repurchase Event" (as defined in "Description of the Notes - Repurchase upon Change of Control Repurchase Event"), we will be required, unless we have exercised our right to redeem the notes, to offer to purchase the notes at a purchase price equal to 101% of their principal amount, plus accrued and unpaid interest.
+Repurchase at the Option of Holders Upon a Change of Control Repurchase Event If we experience a "Change of Control Repurchase Event" (as defined in "Description of the Notes - Repurchase upon Change of Control Repurchase Event"), we will be required, unless we have exercised our right to redeem the notes, to offer to purchase the notes at a purchase price equal to 101% of their principal amount, plus accrued and unpaid interest.

-The notes will be our senior unsecured obligations and will rank equal in right of payment to our other senior unsecured debt from time to time outstanding.
-At March 29, 2009, we had approximately \$755.4 million in principal amount of short-and long-term indebtedness outstanding on a consolidated basis, of which \$10.7 million of subsidiary indebtedness would be structurally senior to the notes.
+Ranking The notes will be our senior unsecured obligations and will rank equal in right of payment to our other senior unsecured debt from time to time outstanding.
+At December 27, 2009, we had approximately \$1.135 billion in principal amount of indebtedness outstanding on a consolidated basis, all of which would rank equal in right of payment to the notes, as well as approximately \$14.1 million of subsidiary indebtedness that would be structurally senior to the notes.
+We did not have any secured indebtedness at December 27, 2009.